MAsuamah/robot-gladiators/README.md

 An MVP robot fighting game using window alerts.

 ## How to Play

+### Create Your Character
-* When you open the page you will be prompted to enter your player name.
+When you open the page you will be prompted to enter your player name.

+### Fight or Skip
-* After you enter your name, you will begin your battle round and will be given the choice to fight or skip the battle.
+After you enter your name, you will begin your battle round and will be given the choice to fight or skip the battle.

+### Visit the Store
-* After each battle you will be given a chance to visit the store where you can refill your health, upgrade your attack, or continue on to the next battle.
+After each battle you will be given a chance to visit the store where you can refill your health, upgrade your attack, or continue on to the next battle.

+### Fight to the Death

-* The game will continue on until you beat all three rounds or have zero health.
+The game will continue on until you beat all three rounds or have zero health.

 ![Robot Gladiators](https://user-images.githubusercontent.com/77217156/117357516-099a7b80-ae83-11eb-84a7-a3b785a5312f.gif)